linux-system-roles/test-harness/README.md

 and now you should have `staging` tag in your `linux-system-roles` image stream.

-The CI system launches virtual machines (VMs for short), so the user under who these VMs are launched needs an access to `/dev/kvm` (in other words, the user must be privileged).
-The CI system launches the VMs as the user who's name is `tester`.
-Such a user must be present in a list of privileged user.
+The CI system launches virtual machines (VMs for short), so the container needs to have `/dev/kvm` device (in other words, the container must be privileged).
+Containers are launched using service account named `tester`.
+Such account must be present in a list of privileged account.
 If you are a cluster-admin, you can simply type

 ```
-$ oc edit scc ci-pipeline-scc
+$ oc edit scc privileged
 ```

 and then add under the `users` list a user with the name `tester`.
 Please keep